One Direction Fanfic After Movie Trailer Released

 “My life before him was so simple,” Tessa says in the teaser trailer.
 There’s plenty of kissing and touching and chasing after each other in the rain, all with Ariana Grande’s “Dangerous Woman” blaring in the background.
 In summary, it’s dramatic as hell – and a bit far fetched for teens.
 Like, what teen boy is emotionally mature enough to be this dodgy and complicated?

-He’s the typical bad boy many of us lusted over at school and maybe at uni.
+He’s the typical bad boy many of us lusted over in high school and our early college days.
 He has tattoos and a certain kind of charm some women found alluring.
 But based on the film’s tagline, “After your first, life will never be the same,” After is going to take that whole virgins-becoming-emotional-stage-five-clingers myth to a whole other level.
 Gag.

 It’s no surprise that the trailer is generating mixed reactions on Twitter.
 Some love it.
-Others are criticising it for its triggering and unhealthy portrayal of relationships.
+Others are criticizing it for it’s triggering and unhealthy portrayal of relationships.
 And then there are those who simply don’t want their beloved Harry Styles’ name mixed up with it.

 “Y’all im [sic] fucking done that was the best fucking teaser trailer omg,” one user wrote, fighting back tears.